jranjan/labs-technology-bytes/micro-services/microservice-patterns.md

 # Contents

-- Story of microservice's communication and its pattern
+- Story of microservice's communication
 - Devising loosely coupled systems
 - Cloud native transaction and event processing
 - Orchestration of microservices
 - Persistence in polyglot environment
 - Microservice pattern

+### Ask yourself while designing cloud native applications?

+   1. Needs durabiltiy!
+Do not rely on disks for durability!
+Rely on clustering.
+   2. Immutability!
+Fail over is not so fancy strategy for durability.
+In stead, it is better to use set of immutable instances.
+   3. Need resilency!
+Mechanism to resilency is typically replicas.
+Note that replication is very different from scale.
+   4. Easy scalability!
+Many ways to achieve.
+Auto-addition of instances or partitioning are some ways to achieve same.
+   5. ATOMICITY.
+Application must be designed to take care of this.
+Leverage some tools or sequencing or something else to achieve it.

-# Story of microservice's communication and its pattern
+# Story of microservice's communication

 For asynchronous communication, use the pattern of 'Smart Endpoint and Dumb Pipes".
 Use message broker, e.g. RabbitMQ,